The International Journal of Evaluation Theory, Research and Practice

 Evaluation publishes cutting-edge articles, revisits and advances professional and scholarly debates and engages with the world of evaluation practice.
 While based in Europe, it is committed to encouraging dialogue between different evaluation traditions worldwide.

-Evaluation is available to members of the UK Evaluation Society with a 37.5% discount on its subscription fee.
+Evaluation is available to members of the UK Evaluation Society at a discounted rate.